mauromotion/mauromotion_com/src/content/posts/2025-04-07-004-delish-CSS-layout-backend-refactoring.md

 I literally woke up in the morning and found my brain thinking about all the flow and how to make it better.

-And so, by doing some research on the topic, I found out that I can encrypt any kind of data from the back-end into the JWT access token, and then decrytp it and make use of the data in the front-end.
+And so, by doing some research on the topic, I found out that I can encrypt any kind of data from the back-end into the JWT access token, and then decrypt it and make use of the data in the front-end.

 I can simply just add the data with the serializer in DjangoRestFramework: